perki/copper-crm-bkp/README.md

 # Copper CRM Backup

-Download most of the data from Copper CRM in JSON format
+Download and backup most of the data from Copper CRM in JSON format.

+in [hubspot](hubspot) folder, you'll find an at-work toolset to upload Copper CRM data to HubSpot.

 ## Install